jannae/honeypot-scripts/setup-scripts/README.md

-honeypot-setup-script
+Setup Script
 =====================

 A script to install and deploy a honeypot automatically and without user interaction.

 Currently installs and sets up: